seonghuilee/seonghuilee.github.io/menu/research.md

 * Explaining Cross-National Differences in Political Interest: The Role of Partisan and Ideological Cues (with Randy Stevenson)

-* The Nature and Sources of Voters’ Beliefs about the Left-Right Positions of Political Parties (with Randy Stevenson and Philip Santoso)

-* Paths to False Beliefs: Ignorance, Partisan Motivation, and Conspiracy Mentality (with David J. Hendry and Akitaka Matsuo)

-* Decomposing Support for the Welfare State (with Anthony Kevins)

 [//]: Electoral participation and vote choice